garytayl/mimic/docs/db_content.md

    ```
    - Enter your master password when prompted.

-   - TheN switch to the Database:
+   - Then switch to the Database:

    ```sql
    USE user_preferences_db;